Shannon Zejiang Shen

 2022 Dec

-Natural Legal Language Processing workshop @ EMNLP 2022
+Talk at Natural Legal Language Processing workshop @ EMNLP 2022

 Multi-LexSum: Real-world Summaries of Civil Rights Lawsuits at Multiple Granularities